 As a suggestion, we advise you to allocate an amount of 7 - 10% of the total package price for tips.The amount you give depends on your budget and appreciation of their work.

 For example: If your Package Price is $1000, 10% of the package price means you would bring an extra $100 to distribute in tips.
 You would exchange this money for rupees and carry it on your trek to distribute on the last day.
 You may want to carry some envelopes to put the money in.

 There is no need to give individual tips if you are trekking in a group, however, if you are a larger group, you may want to increase the amount.
-We suggest you allocate around US$ 8-9 per day for a guide, US$ 7-8 per day for a Guide assistant and $ 6-7 per day for a Porter.
+We suggest you allocate around US$ 8-10 per day for a trekking guide, US$ 7-8 per day for an assistant guide and US$ 5-7 per day for a porter.

 Camping treks are labour intensive; so we request that each member of the group allocate 10% of the package price and pool it at the beginning of the trek.
 Many of these treks require local porters for a section of the route or horses or yaks to carry gear; these local porters, horse/yak men will also anticipate tips, so you will need to give part of the allotted tip money to the guide for distribution to temporary members of the crew.

 The tips are generally graded according to responsibility.
 Here is an example of how you might distribute $100 dollars (equivalent in rupees) among a staff of 5: